 - Pour onto the base of the flan and return to the oven until the filling has risen and is firm to the touch — about 15 minutes.
 Remove from the oven and place on a cooling rack to allow the filling to sink back into the shell.
 This is the first layer of the flan.

 - Melt the 6 ounces of dark chocolate and add the water and egg yolks.
 Whisk until combined.
 Spoon half of the chocolate mix over the top of the sunken filling and return the flan to the oven for a further 5 minutes.

-- Beat the cream (or yoghurt) and cinnamon until stiff and carefully spread half of the mix into the flan.
+- Beat the cream and cinnamon until stiff and carefully spread half of the mix into the flan.
 This is the third layer.

-- Sprinkle on the grated white chocolate; you can also use grated dark chocolate to create the effect shown.
+- Sprinkle on the grated white chocolate and dark chocolate in decorate manner.
 Refrigerate until set — about 1 hour.